 - If the motorcycle is equipped with a security system (TSSM module), make sure the system is disarmed.
 Turn off the ignition switch and disconnect the battery ground cable before proceeding. - 2.
 Find the Delphi® engine control module (ECM).
 The ECM is usually located under the seat or under a side cover. - Unplug the ECM connector.
 Cut the cable tie that secures the wire conduit.
 Use a small flat screwdriver to depress the tabs on the side of the connector and remove the clear plastic retainer as shown in Figure 2. - 4.
-Use a small flat screwdriver to gently pry up the three locking tabs and separate the connector halves as shown in Figure 3. - Refer to Table 1 for connection details.
-Remove five wires from the ECM connector (these will later be inserted into the Deutsch plug supplied with the Twin Tuner). - 6.
-To release terminals from the ECM connector, use a small screwdriver to gently lift up the terminal and retaining tab while pulling on the wire as shown in Figure 4.
+Use a small flat screwdriver to gently pry up the three locking tabs and separate the connector halves as shown in Figure 3. - 5.
+Refer to Table 1 or 2 for connection details.
+Remove the listed wires from the ECM connector (these will later be inserted into the Deutsch plug supplied with the Twin Tuner II).